 Where will BL go from here?

 As a sub-genre that began as a parody in the 1970s, the BL genre came into its own by the 1990s.
-Fast forward to today, and you’ll find tens of thousands of BL titles, with some even created outside of Japan from countries like Korea, USA, and even Malaysia.
+Fast forward to today, and you’ll find tens of thousands of BL titles, with many created outside of Japan – like Korea, USA, and even Malaysia.

 As someone who knows the industry well, Aarin believes that the trend of incorporating BL into everything – from games to movies – will only grow.
 BL RPG games has recently seen an increase in official English versions from game developers like Nitro+CHiRAL and Parade.

 There are even BL-themed commercials like Sakeru Gummy (see below), in which a woman fantasises about a mysterious ‘Long Long Man’ who is actually in love with her boyfriend.
 Beyond Japan, a Thai take on the BL genre can be seen in a lip balm commercial for KL Lip Care.

 Today, BL works, culture, and fandom are prominent subjects of Japanese culture that are studied and discussed by scholars worldwide.
 It’s fair to say that for a forum that started sharing just a couple of BL anime titles, Aarinfantasy’s impact over its booming years has reached a global scale, spreading the genre further than anybody could predict.